JordanMicahBennett/Grapple/README.md

 PROFILE PAGE
 ============================================
-When you sign in, you'll be presented with your profile page, with some usable components, including "cocktail" , "my cocktail", and vineyard.
+When you sign in, you'll be presented with your profile page, with some usable components, including "cocktail" , "my cocktail", and "vineyard".
 For every section, the plus icon reveals actual grapples below the categories (text,...) listed.
-All grapples have a source button, so you can return to the source of your grapple.
+All grapples have a source button, so you can always return to the source of your grapple.

 PROFILE PAGE\COCKTAIL
 ============================================